carte018/Proconsul/README.md

 sessions.
-It was designed to address a constellation of issues identified at Duke University, some as part of routine security reviews, and some as part of development efforts associated with a grant from the National Science Foundation (cf. the Acknolwedgments file in this directory).
+It was designed to address a constellation of issues identified at Duke University, some as part of routine security reviews, and some as part of development efforts associated with a grant from the National Science Foundation (cf. the Acknowledgments file in this directory).
 The key issues Proconsul was designed to address include: